BAC One-Eleven: Operational history

-In Ireland Aer Lingus flew One-Elevens for three decades, in both the scheduled and charter markets.
+One-Elevens first saw Irish service with Aer Lingus, which flew the type in both the scheduled and charter markets for three decades.
 The aircraft was used on less-busy European routes into the 1990s.
 The One-Eleven was important in budget airline Ryanair's early years: it had sought an aircraft for low-fare scheduled services from regional airports, and obtained One-Elevens.
 The first of these, a Rombac-produced 500-Series, entered service on the Dublin–Luton route on 1 December 1986.
 Ryanair's fleet expanded to six aircraft by 1988, with three leased from Romania.
 These leased aircraft were later replaced with former BA One-Elevens.
 Ultimately Ryanair replaced the One-Eleven with the Boeing 737 in the mid-1990s.

+Philippine Airlines was the largest One-Eleven operator in the Asia-Pacific region with a total of 17 examples operated between 1966 and 1992.

-In April 1966, Philippine Airlines began operating One Elevens in revenue service.
-They eventually operated 12 of the later 500-Series.
-One of these aircraft suffered two separate in-flight bomb explosions, but was repaired each time and continued in service until 1992.
-In another high-profile incident on 21 May 1982, John Clearno tried to hijack a Philippine One-Eleven while on the ground, but was eventually overpowered by the cockpit crew following hours of negotiation.
+In April 1966, Philippine Airlines began operating four One-Eleven 400s in revenue service to replace its older Vickers Viscounts on domestic and short or medium-haul international routes.
+It later introduced the larger 500-Series in 1971 as replacements for its 400-Series aircraft and, until 1992, operated 13 examples, of which only five were acquired brand new while the rest were purchased secondhand from other airlines.
+One of these aircraft notably suffered two separate in-flight bomb explosions but was repaired after both incidents and continued in service until 1992.
+In another high-profile incident on 21 May 1982, an individual by the name of John Clearno tried to hijack a Philippine Airlines One-Eleven 500 while on the ground, but was eventually overpowered by the cockpit crew following hours of negotiation.
 No passengers or crew were injured.
-Philippine Airlines replaced the type with the Boeing 737 from 1989 onwards.
+Philippine Airlines replaced the type with the Boeing 737 from 1989 onwards, and the last 500-Series aircraft was retired on May 31, 1992, ending 26 years of continuous One-Eleven operations.